tonyamart/formulas_maps/scr/01_geodata_directions.md

 ## Explore directions of from_to formula

-Read data as a table
+Read data as a table (flatted & merged json-s)

 ``` r
 formulas <- read.csv("../data/formulas_table.csv")